you are here: Kidger Home / Michael Kidger Memorial Scholarship / Awardees / Winner 2008

 Tobias Schmid, a PhD Candidate at CREOL - College of Optics and Photonics, University of Central Florida, was selected as the 2008 Michael Kidger Memorial Scholarship awardee.
 Tobias' thesis supervisor is Jannick Rolland PhD, Professor of Optics and Computer Science, College of Optics & Photonics, CREOL, University of Central Florida.
 The award was presented at the SPIE Europe Optical Systems Design Symposium on 2 September 2008, Glasgow Caledonian University, Glasgow, Scotland, UK by Tina Kidger.
 The award consisting of a $5,000 cash grant, supported by the Michael Kidger Memorial Scholarship Fund, was received for Tobias by his thesis supervisor, Professor Jannick Roland.

-Tobias' research focus is on applying and extending Nodal Aberration Theory, which describes aberration fields of misaligned optical systems, originally developed in the 1970s by Kevin Thompson.
+Tobias' thesis research focused on applying and extending Nodal Aberration Theory, which describes aberration fields of misaligned optical systems, originally developed in the 1970s by Kevin Thompson.
 A recent contribution has been the development of a coordinate system independent formulation of the method for locating aberration field centers.
 This new ‘real ray’ based approach enables a working optical designer using a commercial optical design package to directly predict aberration field nodal behavior as a function of misalignment.
 The previous methods, based on an extended paraxial treatment by Buchroeder, were limited to a specific type of tilt and decenter model whereas a designer typically has access to, and uses, up to 5 different methods for managing tilt and decenter modeling.

 The equivalence of both approaches to calculate the aberration field center locations has been demonstrated and is shown in a paper recently submitted to JOSA A. The calculation of the aberration field centers has been implemented in CODE V where it is combined with Full Field Displays and with macros developed to compute the characteristic quantities in Nodal Aberration Theory.
 The results were successfully validated based on real raytracing and subsequent fit to Zernike polynomials; a completely independent methodology for verification purposes.